|Emy Louie, Consulting Services|

-If this is so, this is what I would call a closed society—a society in which foreign influence and interaction is suspect and is limited and is strictly controlled.
-It's a place for only for the native born, I suppose.
+If this is so, this is what I would call a closed society—a society who suspects, limits and controls the amount of foreign influence and interaction.
+It's a place for only for the native-born, I suppose.

 After I saw the scissors, I got up and left.
 I was not scared, but I saw the scissors as a sign I should start leaving that immediate area.

-I crossed the street and I walked along Beckford Street according to the directions given to me earlier.
+I crossed the street, and I walked along Beckford Street according to the directions given to me earlier.
 Beckford Street was about three car widths wide.
 There were no cars, just pedestrians passing through at the time.
-I walked in the middle of the street and the buildings to the left and right of me were shells of dilapidated and/or vacant, two story buildings which were missing doors and windows.
+I walked in the middle of the street, and the buildings to the left and right of me were shells of dilapidated and vacant, two-story buildings which were missing doors and windows.
 There were piles of things, perhaps organic trash, which is compost, and inorganic trash, which is mainly plastic containers and plastic bags, lying around the street!
 To the outsider, this place looked like a war zone, like some scene in the 1991 movie New Jack City!

-If I wasn’t just in Greater Mexico City, Mexico, a few days prior, and have been exposed to seeing heaps of trash lying around, I would have been an emotional wreck!
-But when I saw the trash and miscellaneous items strewn about the street, I was already used to seeing trash heaped up in piles or trash laying out in the open in the Mexico City open markets.
+If I weren’t just in Greater Mexico City, Mexico, a few days prior, and did not see heaps of trash lying around, I would have been an emotional wreck!
+But when I saw the garbage and miscellaneous items strewn about the street, I was already used to seeing garbage heaped up in piles or trash laying out in the open in the Mexico City open markets.

 I was in Greater Mexico City for two weeks to learn Spanish and to visit Teotihuacán which is a town and municipality located in Mexico.
 Teotihuacán is the location of the third largest pyramid in the world.
 The pyramid in Giza, Egypt is the largest pyramid in the world!
 Lastly, I was doing environmental research on Xochimilco, which is a borough of Greater Mexico City, Mexico.
 Xochimilco is the site of thousand-year-old man-made canals.
 Both Teotihuacan and Xochimilco are World Heritage Sites.

-Greater Mexico City, with such a huge population, should have their trash situation under relative control.
+Greater Mexico City, with such an enormous population, should have their trash situation under relative control.
 One thing between the open-air markets in Greater Mexico City and Coronation Market in Kingston, Jamaica is the way they handle their trash.

 It appears that trash gets piled up in heaps for all to see.
-I don’t’ know if the trash gets hauled away at a later period.
-Perhaps the organic trash can be composted right there, and perhaps the inorganic trash can be burned right there.
+I don’t’ know if the people haul the garbage away at a later period.
+Perhaps the organic litter can be composted right there, and maybe the inorganic waste can be burned directly there.

 I approached the intersection of Pecha and Beckford Street.
 I saw what looked like an abandoned bus building.
-I backtracked and went back one block I previously came from.
+I backtracked and went back one block I walked from previously.

 A few vendors were setting up nearby.
-Young women to elderly women, were walking by.
+Young women to elderly women were walking nearby.
 There appeared to be as many women as there were men.

 I saw a vendor—a man in his late 20s or early 30s.
-He was tall, muscular, probably holding some knife, and could be seen as intimidating.
-There were other people walking around; nonetheless, I asked him, “Is this Pecha and Beckford Street?”
+He was tall, muscular, probably holding some knife, and could see him as intimidating.
+Other people were walking around; nonetheless, I asked him, “Is this Pecha and Beckford Street?”
 He gave me a quizzical look.
 He didn’t seem to understand my pronunciation of the street names.

-I showed him my map and he saw the words and repeated the names in what sounded like a British or French way of saying the words.
+I showed him my map, and he saw the words and repeated the names in what sounded like a British or French way of saying the words.
 He was quite relaxed.
-When he spoke, I realized, at that moment, that I am in Jamaica and everyone should understand standard English as it is used in public and commercial announcements—such as on the bus.
-But the population spoke pidgin English, similar to how the locals in Hawaii understand standard English, but speak pidgin English.
+When he spoke, I realized, at that moment, that I am in Jamaica and everyone should understand standard English as public and commercial announcements—such as on the bus—uses standard English.
+But the population spoke pidgin English, similar to how the locals in Hawaii understand standard English but speak pidgin English.